-- 1. Click Add to add a user. - 2.
+- Click Add to add a user. - 2.
 Input the User Name, select Level and input Password.

+- Up to 31 user accounts can be created. - Different level user owns different permissions.
+Operator and user are selectable.

+For your privacy and to better protect your system against security risks, we strongly recommend the use of strong passwords for all functions and network devices.
+The password should be something of your own choosing (using a minimum of 8 characters, including upper case letters, lower case letters, numbers and special characters) in order to increase the security of your product.

-- Different level user owns different permissions.
-Operator and user are selectable. - The system will judge the password strength automatically, it is highly recommended to set a password with high security level to ensure the security.
-A good password should be no less than 6 characters, and is the combination of numeric, upper case letters and lower case letters. - 3.
-In the Basic Permission field and Camera Configuration field, you can check or uncheck the permissions for the new user. - 4.
-Click OK to finish the user addition.
+In the Basic Permission field and Camera Configuration field, you can check or uncheck the permissions for the new user.
+4. Click OK to finish the user addition.

-Figure 12-2 Add a User
+Figure 12-3 Add a User